|

 Official name: Jomhuri-ye Eslami-ye Iran (Islamic Republic of Iran)

-International organisations: The Non-Aligned Movement, The Organisation of Islamic Conference, The Organisation of
+• International organisations: Non-Aligned Movement, Organisation of Islamic Conference, Organisation of

 first language on only 58% of the population.
 The remainder speak

-Azeri, Turkmen or other Turkic languages 26%, and Kurdish 9%.
+Azeri, Turkmen or other Turkic languages 26%, Kurdish or Arabic.

 Constitution of the Islamic Republic of Iran came into